blohrman/branch-lab/README.md

 ### `main` and `master`

 Within your previous repositories in RAIK 183H (last semester's class with Dr. Val), you may have noticed that, in GitHub Desktop, whenever you would commit it would say `Commit to master` or `Commit to main` at the bottom of the screen when you clicked the button to commit.
 This is the primary branch that nearly every repository has.
+From now on, I will refer to this branch as `main`, as that is the generally accepted term for it now.
 This branch is the "source of truth" in a sense, and whatever the latest commit on `main` is contains the current tested, working, production code for whatever software contained in the repository.

 As a visual, say `main` looks like this, where `a`, `b`, `c`, and `d` are all commits: